DCGroothuizenDijkema/MonteCarloMathConstants/README.md

 ![Pi Simulation Results 2](https://drive.google.com/uc?id=1TWZuLV6w2gehAXWA4k4xdBd80sDBFbgE)

+Each of the blue lines on the above plot is the moving average of each approximation function in one simulation.
+Each simulation repeats the experiment 1,000,000 times, and there are 200 simulations.
+As can be seen, each simulation approaches the true value, given by the solid red line.

 ## Building

 The library was developed with with [MinGW-w64](http://mingw-w64.org/doku.php), [specifically this version](https://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win64/Personal%20Builds/mingw-builds/8.1.0/threads-posix/seh), and can be built with the provided Makefile and nmake, with the following command: